 COVID-19 (aka Coronavirus) & Your Mental Health.
 What Can You Do?

 We all know that COVID-19 is a worldwide pandemic that can have drastic effects on physical health.
-We have witnessed these effects for well over a year now, and whether you are vaccinated or not, many of us still worry about the possible physical effects of COVID-19… Could we still test positive even if we’re vaccinated?
+We have witnessed these effects for well over three years now, and whether you are vaccinated or not, many of us still worry about the possible physical effects of COVID-19… Could we still test positive even if we’re vaccinated?
 If so, would we get as sick?
 What about those who haven’t been vaccinated?
 Or, should we even get vaccinated at all?

 With these looming questions about the physical health effects of COVID-19, what about the toll on mental health and emotional well-being that most of us are experiencing?
 This is very real and that is why we are here.